ritik02122002/VideoBrowsingPlatform/README.md

-# Video Streaming Website
+# Video Browsing Platform

-## A video streaming website built using _React.js_ and _Tailwind CSS_ that provides a familiar interface to browse YouTube videos.
+## A video browsing platform built using _React.js_ and _Tailwind CSS_ that provides a familiar interface to browse YouTube videos.

 ### Features: